sbaydush/NotificationDB/README.md

 INSTALLATION:

-There is an install_centos7.sh and an install_ubuntu16.sh install script that will install the application for you on centos7/rhel7 or ubuntu respectivly.
+There is an install_centos7.sh and an install_ubuntu16.sh install script that will install the application for you on centos7/rhel7 or ubuntu 16.04 LTS respectively.
 If you need to run this on another distribution, please follow the below manual steps.

 Manual Install:
 You will need to install the following: